Westbrook Pegler

-Francis James Westbrook Pegler (August 2, 1894 – June 24, 1969) was an American journalist and writer.
-He was a popular columnist in the 1930s and 1940s famed for his opposition to the New Deal and labor unions.
-Pegler aimed his pen at presidents of both parties, including Herbert Hoover, FDR ("moosejaw"), Harry Truman ("a thin-lipped hater"), and John F. Kennedy.
-He also criticized the Supreme Court, the tax system, and corrupt labor unions.
+Francis James Westbrook Pegler (August 2, 1894 – June 24, 1969) was a Pulitzer Prize-winning American journalist described as "one of the godfathers of right-wing populism".
+He was a newspaper columnist popular in the 1930s and 1940s for his opposition to the New Deal, labor unions, and anti-lynching legislation.

+As an ardent proponent of states' rights, Pegler criticized a variety of targets whom he saw as extending the reach of the federal government, including Herbert Hoover, FDR ("moosejaw"), Harry Truman ("a thin-lipped hater"), and John F. Kennedy.
+He also criticized the Supreme Court, the tax system, labor unions, and any federal intervention on the issue of civil rights.
 In 1962, he lost his contract with King Features Syndicate, owned by the Hearst Corporation, after he started criticizing Hearst executives.
 His late writing appeared sporadically in publications that included the John Birch Society's American Opinion.

 Background

 James Westbrook Pegler was born on August 2, 1894, in Minneapolis, Minnesota, the son of Frances A. (Nicholson) and Arthur James Pegler, a local newspaper editor.

 Career

 Journalism career

 Westbrook Pegler was the youngest American war correspondent during World War I, working for United Press Service.
 In 1918, he joined the United States Navy.
 In 1919, he became a sports writer for United News (New York).

 In 1925, Pegler joined the Chicago Tribune.
-In 1933, he joined the Scripps Howard syndicate (through 1944), where he worked closely with his friend Roy Howard.
+In 1933, he joined the Scripps Howard syndicate (through 1944), with his inaugural column opposing the passage of an anti-lynching bill that was before Congress, in which he first coined the term "bleeding heart liberal" to describe the proponents of the bill attempting to outlaw lynching at the federal level.

+Pegler worked closely with his friend Roy Howard.
 He built up a large readership for his column "Mister Pegler" and elicited this observation by Time magazine in its October 10, 1938 issue: At the age of 44, Mr. Mister Pegler's place as the great dissenter for the common man is unchallenged.
 Six days a week, for an estimated $65,000 a year, in 116 papers reaching nearly 6,000,000 readers, Mister Pegler is invariably irritated, inexhaustibly scornful.
 Unhampered by coordinated convictions of his own, Pegler applies himself to presidents and peanut vendors with equal zeal and skill.
 Dissension is his philosophy.
 In 1941, he won a Pulitzer Prize for exposing criminal racketeering in labor unions.
-The same year, he finished third (behind Franklin Roosevelt and Joseph Stalin) for Time Magazine's "Man of the Year".
+The same year, he finished third (behind Franklin Roosevelt and Joseph Stalin) for Time‘s "Man of the Year."

 In 1944, Pegler moved his syndicated column to the Hearst's King Features Syndicate.
 He continued there to 1962.